 From 1976 on, the RIP Expansion sites were funded by the TDMHSAS.
 Also in 1976, the RIP Nashville program operations and funding shifted to the Middle Tennessee Mental Health Institute, and the RIP Expansion Project remained with the Division of Mental Health Services.
 In 1985, the Department began an effort to expand services for children and youth in the State, and funding of additional RIP Expansion Sites began.
 In 1995, the RIP Nashville program moved from the White Avenue site to Belmont Boulevard, where it remained until 2020.
 In 2009, RIP Nashville returned to the Division of Mental Health Services in the Department for operation and licensure.
 In March 2020, RIP Nashville moved into a brand-new, state-of-the-art, building on the Campus of Ellington Agricultural Center at 5020 Darlington Drive.
 This new facility marks the first purpose-built property for RIP in its 50+ year history.

-Currently, there are RIP programs in eleven communities across Tennessee: Johnson City, Kingsport, Knoxville, Clarksville, Cleveland, Columbia, Franklin, Murfreesboro, Memphis, Gallatin, and the Nashville Headquarters, which serves as the training site for all RIP locations.
+Currently, there are RIP programs in nine communities across Tennessee: Johnson City, Kingsport, Knoxville, Clarksville, Cleveland, Columbia, Smyrna, Memphis, and Nashville Headquarters which serves as the training site for all RIP locations.

 The RIP Expansion Project continues to disseminate RIP information outside of Tennessee.
 Expansion Project staff assist agencies in other states to replicate the program by providing staff training and limited technical assistance.
 Successful programs outside of Tennessee are currently operating in Cedar Rapids, Iowa and San Diego, California, with a number of other states actively interested in establishing RIP model programs.